fossilsim/MorphoSimShiny/README.md

 #### Step 4
 Use the "PLOTTING" panel to visualize different traits along the tree.
 You can use "fix tree" to keep the current tree topology and just re-simulate the character evolution.
 If a newick string is provided, this is not neccesary.
 The "Simulation details" print the newick string of the tree simulated last.

+#### Step 5
+Once you have simulated morphological data you can remove some of the information to better match what is commonly available from fossil data.
+Data is removed from the matrix according to a givn probability.